feerglas/storybook-addon-breakpoints/README.md

 export const parameters = {
   breakpoints: {
     breakpointNames: {
-      'small': '500',
+      'small': '0',
-      'medium': '1000',
+      'medium': '500',
-      'large': '1500'
+      'large': '1000'
     }
   }
 };
 ```

 The keys of the object `breakpointNames` are the names that we show in the overlay.
-The corresponding values represent the upper limit of each breakpoint.
+The corresponding values represent the lower starting point of each breakpoint.
 In the example above, this means the following:
-- small breakpoint: from 0 to 500 pixels
+- small breakpoint: from 0 to 499 pixels
-- medium breakpoint: from 501 to 1000 pixels
+- medium breakpoint: from 500 to 999 pixels
-- large breakpoint: from 1001 to 1500 pixels
+- large breakpoint: from 1000 pixels on

 ### Debouncing